xamjpz/assessmenthree/Assessment Task 3.md

 - My project will require inputs from the player by pressing buttons.
 Such inputs include: WASD, arrow keys, space bar, shift, ctrl and mouse click buttons.
 - For example, user inputs will include directional keyboard keys for character movement, space bar for jump, W for jump, S for skill, shift for dash, crtl to grip on wall, left click mouse button for attack and right click mouse button to interact with items or characters in game.

-Processing:
-# ?

-- Inputs: The system will process
-- Processing: The required processing that needs to take place include???
+**Processing:**

+- for movement, once inputs have been recieved, the game will check for collisions, calculate the new position of the player and update the game accordingly.
+- for combat, once inputs have been recieved, the game will check for a timer, calculate the position of the attack and then execute the attack.

 **Outputs:**

 - The player will experience outputs such as player character updates, item updates, monster updates, score updates,projectile updates, sound updates, messages and screen updates.
 - Example: The game will display player character health, position, stats and sounds, monster health, position, stats and sounds, item updates, game-over message and death sound.

-Transmission:
-# ?
+**Transmission:**

-The game will not require online transmission???
+- The game will not require online transmission as the data of the game is stored locally.

 **Storage:**